BestTimesToVisit.com Logo

 When is the absolute best time to visit Avignon, avoiding the biggest crowds but still enjoying pleasant weather?

-Beyond the famous Palais des Papes and Pont d'Avignon, what's a must-see that most tourists miss?
+Beyond the Palais des Papes and Pont d'Avignon, what's a must-see that most tourists miss?

 Don't skip the Rocher des Doms gardens, just above the Palais.
-It offers breathtaking panoramic views of the Rhône River, Villeneuve-lès-Avignon, and the surrounding countryside – it's the perfect spot for a quiet picnic or just to soak in the scenery.
-It feels like a secret oasis away from the bustling squares.
+It offers breathtaking panoramic views of the Rhône River, Villeneuve-lès-Avignon, and the surrounding countryside – it's the perfect spot for a picnic or just a quiet moment.
+You'll often find locals enjoying the shade here, which is always a good sign.

-Are there any specific etiquette tips I should be aware of when dining or interacting with locals in Avignon?
+Are there any local customs or etiquette I should be aware of when dining in Avignon?

 How many days do you need in Avignon, France?